pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

 If we are, we prepare the inputs, sample the responses from the policy model, compute the rewards and advantage scores, and compute the logit scores for the reference model.
 All of these values are stored in the cache dictionary.

 For all subsequent iterations, we only compute the logit scores for the policy model and use the cached values for the old policy model and reference model.

+### Simulating Iterations
+To help with consolidating ones understanding let's simulate two iterations.

+#### Iteration 0
+1. Sample Policy Model For Responses and Logit Scores.
+2. Sample Reference Model For Logit Scores of Responses.
+3. At Iteration 0, $\pi_\theta = \pi_{\theta\text{old}}$ so we re-use the logit scores at step 1 for the old and current policy.
+4. Store responses, logit scores of policy model as `old_policy_logit_scores` and logits of reference model in the cache.
+5. Compute GRPO Objective and update the weights of the current policy

+#### Iteration 1
+1. Load responses from cache.
+2. Compute Logit Scores of the response of the updated i.e. current policy model.
+3. Load reference model logit scores from cache.
+4. Load the logit scores of the policy model from Iteration 0 i.e. the one we saved as `old_policy_logit_scores` as the old policy's logit scores.
+5. Compute GRPO Objective and update the weights of the current policy.

+**So by caching in the responses and logit scores of the policy model at Iteration 0 we can get rid of the need for a separate instance to represent the old policy.**

 In order to make sure that our dataloader behaves as desired when we have multiple GRPO iterations, we need to duplicate each record in our dataset the same number of times as the number of GRPO iterations.
 We accomplish this by the helper function `repeat_row_n_times`